azaj01/fara/README.md

   - `scores/*_eval.json` - LLM judge scores (`gpt_eval.json` for WebVoyager, `WebJudge_Online_Mind2Web_eval-3.json` for Online-Mind2Web)
   - `web_surfer.log` - Action history and errors
   - `screenshot_X.png` - Screenshots captured before each action X
-  - `times.json` - contains start and endtimes of task
+  - `times.json` - contains start and end times of task
   - `core.log` - contains high level logs like if the trajectory needs to be started or is already cached/done, the evaluation score, duration, and errors encountered

 ### Running Analysis